WaterCityFlame/session-cn/README.md

 - Ability to define alternate token locations when no cookie value found for interop with other methods of sending authentication.

-- Ability to determine whether a set cookie header should be returned to a client based on information obtained from the request.
+- Ability to determine whether a set-cookie header should be returned to a client based on information obtained from the request.

 - Expose some helper functions for dealing with sessions outside of the middleware.